Welcome back to another school year!

 I look forward to meeting you and working with you and your child this year!

-This half-term we are going to be learning about DINOSAURS!
+This half-term we are going to be learning about LONDON!

-In Literacy this half term we will read and write stories about dinosaurs.
+In Literacy this half term we will read and write stories about London.

 In numeracy we will be looking at: